Virtual assistant work helped me fulfill my dream of quitting my job and working from home.

 Day 10 – Create your client processes – You’ll need four client processes: Pre-client, Intake, Service, and Post-service.
 Learn more about these processes here.

 Day 11 – Design your client systems – What are the programs, apps, and tools you want to use to streamline your client processes?
-My Systemize Your Biz course shows you how to set all the basic systems up (and they’re all FREE!).
+How will you collect money?
+Send invoices?
+Store passwords?
+(You’ll find a list of systems you need and tutorials on how to set them up in my membership program.)

 Day 12 – Get clients and start MAKING MONEY! – Share your new business with everyone!
 Here’s how to pitch your services through email.
 And here are 7 tips for finding clients.
 Keep promoting your business to get more clients.

 If you do one of the steps above each day for 12 days you can have your virtual assistant business up and running!
 Just go in the order they’re listed and keep going, you can do this!

-If you need in-depth help with any of these steps, I cover them all (and more!) in this amazing ebook and course bundle.
+If you need in-depth help with any of these steps, I cover them all (and more!) in the Introvert VA Club.
+Click here to learn more and join us!

 (Save this post to Pinterest to refer to it later or enter your name and email address below to download your free checklist!)